WICG/dbsc/DBSCE/Overview.md

 ### Identity Provider (IdP)

 IdP is an authentication server that can be either external to the Relying Party or part of the Relying Party.
-Eg: Office.com authenticating with Microsoft or google.com authenticating with google.
+Eg: Office.com authenticating with Microsoft Entra ID or google.com authenticating with google.
 Note: The protocol doesn't change if the IdP is part of the Relying Party, except that some redirects between the IdP and the RP can be skipped or implemented by other means.
 IDP and RP are same for the certain consumer/enterprise use cases and is referred to as `server` in the original [DBSC design](https://githuub.com/wicg/dbsc).

 ### Device Registration Client

 This is a pre-requisite for DBSC(E) to work.

-Device Registration Client is a process where the user registers the device with the IdP and is expected to be a once-in-a-lifetime operation.
+Device Registration Client is a process where the user or administrator registers the device with the IdP and is expected to be a once-in-a-lifetime protected operation.

 The device registration establishes trust between the device and a service that maintains a directory of all devices.
 This document does not cover the protocol of device registration, but it assumes that during device registration, some asymmetric keys are shared between the client and the service, typically a device key and some other keys necessary for the secure device communication.
 A client software component that performs the device registration is called a _device registration client_.
 As mentioned above, the key assumption in DBSC(E) is that device registration happened in a clean room environment, and it is the responsibility of the device owner to ensure this.